hamxiaoz/10x-developer/digital ocean.md

   ```

 Key points:
+- You need to stop server before running renew.
 - if cert is expired, you need to run `mpux setup` again
 - if you run letsencrypt renew, new files will be generated (such as cert2.pem)
   - cert.pem: Your domain's certificate